ZigiOps vs. Exalate: A Side-by-Side Comparison

 For instance, ZigiOps can integrate with more platforms than Exalate.
 It is also easier to use because you only need to install it on your device once to connect multiple work management systems simultaneously.

 But what makes Exalate unbeatable is its modes for customers with different technical skill levels, from basic to advanced.
-The secure IaaS solution also has the backing of a vibrant community, as well as detailed documentation which ties into the Exalate Academy.
+The secure IaaS solution also has the backing of a vibrant community, as well as detailed documentation that ties into the Exalate Academy.

 Ultimately, Exalate is the cheaper option considering the value you get for your money.